Application Deadline: Monday, February 17, 2014

 The Mr. and Mrs. A.M.
 Mikalson Scholarship was established in 1983 by their sons, Arthur and Norman, and their wives to honor Arthur and Norman's parents.
 Mr. and Mrs. Mikalson were long-time residents of the Eureka, MT, area and were pioneers in the area's timber industry.
-The scholarship has detailed application criteria: the student must have financial need, must be a forestry major, and must be a graduate of certain high schools in Montana or Washington.
-The Dean of the School selects the recipient.
-The brothers' express purpose in providing these scholarships is "to provide scholarships for serious-minded forestry students to help instill in them the knowledge that you CAN cut the forest and still HAVE it."
+The scholarship recipient must be enrolled in the College of Forestry and Conservation at the University of Montana and must have financial need.
+Preference will be given to graduates of certain high schools in Montana or Washington.
+With satisfactory performance, the scholarship may be renewable for four years.

 The Myrick-Hansen Scholarship was established in 1965 by Mrs. Leona (Peggy) Sherwin (formerly Mrs. Ralph H. Hansen).
 It was donated in the memory of her father, E.H.
 Myrick, a former supervisor of the Lolo National Forest who was killed in an automobile accident, and her husband, Ralph H. Hansen, a UM Forestry graduate who died following a long illness.
-The recipient is a sophomore student who has maintained the highest GPA in the class and who demonstrates a record of service to the College and credit and honor to the profession.
+The recipient of this award will be a sophomore in the College of Forestry and Conservation who has maintained a high scholastic standing and whose activities project credit and honor to his/her profession.

 National Smokejumpers Association Trail Maintenance Award

-The Fund shall be used to provide scholarships for students who are enrolled in the College of Forestry and Conservation at The University of Montana.
-Qualified applicants must be pursuing one of the following degrees: (1) Bachelor of Science in Forestry with an emphasis in Forest Resource Management or Range Resource Management; (2) Bachelor of Science in parks, Tourism and Recreation Management with an emphasis in Recreation Resource Management; (3) Bachelor of Science in Wildlife Biology.
+The Fund shall be used to provide scholarships for students who are enrolled in the College of Forestry and Conservation at the University of Montana.
+Qualified applicants must be pursuing one of the following degrees: (1) Bachelor of Science in Forestry with an emphasis in Forest Resource Management; (2) Bachelor of Science in Parks, Tourism and Recreation Management with an emphasis in Recreation Resource Management; (3) Bachelor of Science in Wildlife Biology.
 Qualified applicants may also be pursuing graduate degrees in the above areas.
 Scholarships shall be awarded to students who are currently employed and/or have been employed for a minimum of one fire season as a smokejumper, or who have worked or volunteered for the National Smokejumper Association.
-Additionally, children of smokejumpers who meet the criteria may be selected.
-Students shall maintain a minimum cumulative GPA of 2.5 or higher, and preference will be given to those students who are military veterans or who have financial need as determined by the Office of Financial Aid.
-Qualified applicants shall show an interest in forestry school organizations.
-The College of Forestry and Conservation Scholarship Selection Committee shall determine the amounts of the scholarship awards and the recipients.
-However, one meaningful award rather than several smaller awards is preferred.
+Additionally, children or grandchildren of smokejumpers who meet the criteria may be selected.
+Students shall maintain a minimum cumulative GPA of 2.5 or higher, and preference will be given to those students who are military veterans or who have financial need.
+Qualified applicants shall show an interest in CFC organizations.
+One meaningful award rather than several smaller awards is preferred.